 In large measure Hayao Miyazaki is synonymous with Studio Ghibli.
 Often referred to (somewhat clumsily) as the “Walt Disney of Japan,” he co-founded Studio Ghibli in 1985 along with three other men, and for the past 30 years he has elevated and expanded the boundaries of Japanese cinema to widespread international recognition.

 Compared to Miyazaki’s dream-like and wonder-filled creations, Takahata’s usually more down-to-earth subjects and realistic productions can perhaps leave one feeling underwhelmed.
-But even though safflower fields don’t offer the same excitement as spirit bathhouses, as I’ve watched and rewatched Takahata’s work I’ve grown to appreciate his explorations of familial and environmental themes.
+But even though safflower fields don’t offer the same excitement as spirit bathhouses, opens a new window, as I’ve watched and rewatched Takahata’s work I’ve grown to appreciate his explorations of familial and environmental themes.
 At least in this non-film-critic’s eyes, he stands as an equal to the great Hayao.

 While Takahata had been involved with animation since 1961, 1988’s devastating Grave of the Fireflies was the first film he directed for his own studio.
 You couldn’t have a much sadder start.
 Grave of the Fireflies is the story of two children, Seita and Setsuko, wandering destitute in a war-ravaged Japan during the final months of World War II.